 The hours of the ELC are Monday through Friday from 7:00 a.m. to 6:00 pm.
 Evening care from Monday through Thursday from 6:00 p.m. to 8 p.m.
 (5 or more children must be registered for evening care to run).
+Hours are subject to change during term break and during the summer.

-Rates are lower for students and for full-time care.
 All children must be registered for a regular schedule each term.
 In addition to hourly rates, a registration fee is charged each term.
-Space is limited in the morning; therefore, students may wish to consider arranging their classes after 1:00 p.m.
+Space is limited in the morning; therefore, students may wish to consider arranging their classes after 1:00 P.M.
 Temporary drop-in care may also be available for children of RACC students.
 Students must call the ELC to determine is space is available for drop-in care.